lohedges/aabbcc/README.md

 ## Installation
 A `Makefile` is included for building and installing the AABB library.

-To compile and install the library, documentation, and demos:
+To compile and install the library, documentation, python wrapper, and demos:

 ```bash
 $ make build